Financial Position of an Individual or Business

 So what is accounting?
 Although the first thing that comes to mind is counting and tracking money, it is way more than just that.

-Accounting is a widely used practice in almost all types of organizations, ranging from big business to government, and from mom-and-pop stores to not-for-profit organizations.
+Accounting is a widely used practice in almost all types of organizations, ranging from big businesses to government, and from small, family run businesses to not-for-profit organizations.

-The main reason why businesses exist—whether they be large corporations or small ones—is to make a profit.
-Other types of organizations may have different needs, such as ensuring that they are covering costs, or accounting for their finances to interested parties.
+An important reason many businesses exist—whether they be large corporations or small ones—is to make a profit.
+Other types of organizations may have different needs, such as ensuring that they are covering costs, or reporting of their finances to interested parties.
 Every organization, regardless of its purpose, will need to record the financial transactions that it makes with other parties.
 Once these have been recorded, the organization will want to compile reports reflecting this financial information so that internal and external parties who are interested can have access to it.

 To run a business, managers need financial information so that they can plan where the business is going (budgeting) and assess whether they have met their goals.
 Accountants use the information to control expenses, report on income targets, and generally measure the business’s efficiency.